Skip to Content

 The 24-second shot clock is a digital device that begins at a countdown of 24 seconds and continues until it reaches its final number of 0.

-The 24-second shot clock rule in the game of basketball requires an offensive team to attempt a field goal within 24 seconds of their current possession.
+Additionally, the 24-second shot clock rule in the game of basketball requires an offensive team to attempt a field goal within 24 seconds of their current possession.

-What occurs once the 24-second shot clock reaches zero
+Typical outcome when 24-second shot clock reaches zero

 In general, the 24-second shot clock starts once a player gains possession of the basketball, which also means that same player’s team is in control of the ball